cncf/glossary/content/en/middleware.md

 ## What it is

-Middleware is a type of computer software that provides common services and capabilities to software applications outside of what's offered by the operating system.
-Middleware helps developers build applications more efficiently.
-It makes it easier for software developers to implement communications and input/output so that they focus on building the applications.
+Middleware is a type of software that provides applications with shared services and capabilities beyond the operating system.
+It helps developers build applications more efficiently by making it easier to implement communication and input/output and focusing more time on building business value generating code.

 ## Problem it addresses